Snehalk275/Snehalk275/README.md

 <img align="right" alt="GIF" height="160px" src="https://media.giphy.com/media/L1R1tvI9svkIWwpVYr/giphy.gif" />

-"Building Tech for People
+Building Tech for People
 I'm a software developer who cares about making technology accessible to everyone.
 I use Java, Python, and web technologies to create simple, user-friendly solutions that make a difference.
 I believe that tech should be a tool for good, not just a fancy gadget.
 So, I design and develop software that's easy to use, regardless of who you are or how you use the internet.
-Let's make technology more inclusive, one line of code at a time."
+Let's make technology more inclusive, one line of code at a time.